tnvmadhav/chatgpt-git-commit/README.md

 ### WARNING NOTE:

-- You will need your own OPENAPI API KEY
+- You will need your own OPENAI API KEY
 - You will be billed for each use by OPENAI.
 Visit [OPENAI Pricing Page](https://openai.com/pricing)
 - This functionality isn't deterministic
    [The generated git commit message will differ on each attempt even if the input is the same.]